Venafi/pyVenafi/venafi/docs/rst/getting_started/calling_apis.rst

     has a few advantages:

     #.
 When accessing a property from a response object for the first time, an automatic validation of the return
        codes occurs.
-If the status code is different than the expected status code(s), then an error is raised.
+If the status code is not a valid response then an error is raised.
 This ensures success of the APIs as they are used.
 If this is undesired, then use ``response.json_response``.
     #.
 When using an IDE with auto-completion the properties show up.
 Also, this facilitates refactoring.
     #.
-Because there are multiple API types that have similar APIs, the object returned is consistent across all APIs.
+The object returned is consistent across all APIs.
+For example, a Config Object returned by Aperture is not the
+       same as the one returned by WebSDK, but the

 * **Line 3:**

     Not all APIs return body content, so to validate the API ``is_valid_response()`` can be called to obtain a boolean type.

-* **Lines 4-6:**
+* **Lines 4-7:**

     The raw response can be accessed via ``response.json_response``.
 This object is the response object created by Python's ``requests`` library.

-* **Line 8:**
+* **Line 9:**

     Not all APIs return body content, so to validate the API ``is_valid_response()`` can be called to raise an error if the expected status code was not returned.